Log out?

 Overview

-This Interface demonstrates how the eiConsole utilizes Transaction Attributes to dynamically set configuration values for modules.
+This interface tutorial demonstrates how the eiConsole utilizes Transaction Attributes to dynamically set configuration values for modules.
 Transaction Attribute Based Configuration may be used when:

-This Interface has two functioning pieces; the Listener and the Transport.
+The Main Route Grid will open.
+This interface has two functioning pieces; the Listener and the Transport.

 Listener Configuration

-The Listener polls a directory set by a configuration value stored in the environment properties file (included with this Interface) every five seconds.
-The sample file intended to be used with this Interface is provided alongside this instructional guide; Sample2.xml.
+The Listener polls a directory set by a configuration value stored in the environment properties file (included with this interface) every 5 seconds.
+The sample file (Sample.xml) intended to be used with this interface is provided in the c:\Users\{USER _NAME}\PilotFish eiConsole Working Directories\Configuration Using Transaction Attributes\data directory.

 Transport Configuration